Boat Tour FAQs:

 Q: Does it cost extra to tour the lighthouse on Raspberry Island?

 - If you would like a tour of the Raspberry Island Lighthouse, you will have to pay an extra fee for this service through the National Park Services.
-Please bring small bills of cash to pay at the time of the Lighthouse Tour. *currently this option is unavailable due to Covid-19.
+Please bring small bills of cash to pay at the time of the Lighthouse Tour.

 Q: Can kids come?